• Skip to primary navigation

 snorkeling at cano island - activity near drake bay

-If you have your diving certification, go scuba diving at Cano Island, about a 45 minute boat ride from the Bay.
-If not, you can go snorkeling.
+If you have your diving certification, go scuba diving at Cano Island, about a 45 minute boat ride.
+If not, you can take a discovery dive or go snorkeling.

 Read about our experience snorkeling at Caño Island.